Soft & Pillowy Vegan Snickerdoodles (Gluten Free Option!)

 Yeah, that’s what we have right here.

-And you wouldn’t even know that these easy snickerdoodle cookies are not only healthy and low in sugar, but they’re also completely dairy free, vegan, and gluten free.
+And you wouldn’t even know that these easy snickerdoodle cookies are not only healthy and lower in sugar than traditional, but they’re also completely dairy free, vegan, and gluten free.

 And if my mom can’t tell that they’re healthy, then chances are you won’t be able to either haha!
 She has a knack for these things 😉